yuchangrachel/SpendWise/README.md

 Implement UI for Authentication and Authorization.
 Develop backend APIs for the session-based authentication service.
 Design and establish the database schema and connections.
-Implement Cache, pagination technique to reduce conjestion and optimize data retrieval from the database.
+Implement basic & OAuth2 authentication and authorization accessing to customer's dashboard Implement Cache, pagination technique to reduce conjestion and optimize data retrieval from the database.
 Build Expense Record Form to record expenses in the past(max: today, location is West US).
 Build the Paginated Expense Record Table(create, view) with sorting function(with Boostrap).